greg-raven/Uncommon-Sense/_posts/2019-09-25-fantasyland.md

 tag: 'Thomas Sowell'
 ---

-Too much of what is called “education” is little more than an expensive isolation from reality.
+Too much of what is called "education" is little more than an expensive isolation from reality.